CAMongrel/WinWar/readme.md

 - Originally written in C++
 - Switched to C# sometime in 2008
 - Later moved to MonoGame as base framework to support multiple platforms
+- Note: Due to the age of the project, parts of the codebase are written in a way which I'm not particularly proud of.
+They will be refactored over time.

 ## Acknowledgements
 WarCraft: Orcs & Humans is a trademark of Blizzard Entertainment.